em3ndez/tiny-web-server/README.md

 });
 ```

-In this example, the endpoint responds with a 200 OK status code, indicating that the request was successful.
+In that example, the endpoint responds with a 200 OK status code, indicating that the request was successful.

 #### Common HTTP Response Codes